 A corresponding motive of this event is to help raise funds for Gerak so that we can continue conducting our conferences, seminars and workshops – many provided freely for the public – and work towards excellence and equality in education.

-What she really needs is a platform to provide her thoughts and valuable insights based on decades of experience, first as an academic in the Universiti of Malaya for 10 years (1966-1976) and then for more than three decades as Malaysia’s longest-serving woman MP, interspersed with long stints as head of Umno’s woman’s wing and outspoken public enterprises minister.
+What she does need is a platform to provide her thoughts and valuable insights based on decades of experience, first as an academic in the Universiti of Malaya for 10 years (1966-1976) and then for more than three decades as Malaysia’s longest-serving woman MP, interspersed with long stints as head of the women’s wing of Umno and outspoken public enterprises minister.

 Since 2011, she has served as non-executive independent chairman and director of AirAsia X.